I'll Be There for You (The Rembrandts song): Background and release

-The title theme of Friends was initially going to be "Shiny Happy People" by American rock band R.E.M., but when the band rejected the offer, Warner Bros.
-Television instead decided to recreate R.E.M.'s sound by enlisting the Rembrandts to write an original theme.
+The title theme used in the pilot for Friends was "Shiny Happy People" by American rock band R.E.M..
+Warner Bros.
+Television wanted either that song, or a song by R.E.M. frontman Michael Stipe as the theme for the show.
+When Stipe rejected the offer, the producers of the show instead wrote their own theme song and enlisted the Rembrandts, consisting of members Phil Sōlem and Danny Wilde, to record it.
+The music was composed by Marta Kauffman's husband, Michael Skloff.
 The Rembrandts did not want to record the song, but since they were the only available band on Warner Bros.
 Records, they relented to the company's demands.
-The original lyrics of "I'll Be There for You", a single verse as needed for the length of the series' opening credits, were co-written by Friends producers David Crane and Marta Kauffman, with songwriter Allee Willis.
-The Rembrandts members Phil Sōlem and Danny Wilde later lengthened it by writing the second verse and bridge.
-The music was composed by Kauffman's husband, Michael Skloff.
-Skloff became inspired by hearing the Beatles song "Paperback Writer" on the radio while reading a show script and sought to capture a mid-1960s pop sound for the theme.
+The original lyrics of "I'll Be There for You", a single verse as needed for the length of the series' opening credits, were co-written by Friends producers David Crane, and Kauffman along with songwriter Allee Willis.
+Skloff became inspired by hearing the Beatles song "Paperback Writer" on the radio while reading a show script and sought to capture a mid-1960s pop sound for the theme; though Michael Stipe speculates that the theme may have been written to emulate the sound of his band R.E.M. who were initially asked to supply the theme song.
+The handclaps at the end of the first line of the song were a last-minute addition, with Sōlem admitting that it was a wise decision and naming it the best part of the track.

 The original theme, which is under one minute long, was later re-recorded as a three-minute pop song.
-After Nashville program director Charlie Quinn, along with radio announcer and music director Tom Peace, looped the original short version into a full-length track and broadcast it on radio station WYHY, it became so popular that they had to re-record it.
-"Our record label said we had to finish the song and record it.
-There was no way to get out of it," lead singer Phil Sōlem said.
-The handclaps at the end of the first line of the song were a last-minute addition, with Sōlem admitting that it was a wise decision and naming it the best part of the track.
+After a radio announcer in Nashville, Tennessee, looped the original short version into a full-length track and broadcast it, the song became so popular that the Rembrandts had to re-record it, as well as helping to write the second verse and bridge.
+Sōlem said, "Our record label said we had to finish the song and record it.
+There was no way to get out of it."
 The three-minute version of "I'll Be There for You" was serviced to American contemporary hit radio on May 23, 1995.
 In the United Kingdom, a CD single and cassette single were issued on August 7, 1995.
 On May 12, 1997, the CD and cassette were re-issued in the UK to commemorate the video release of the first season of Friends.